Newcomers to Canada

 Registered retirement savings plan contributions

-Generally, you cannot deduct contributions that you made to a registered retirement savings plan (RRSP) in 2022 if this is the first year that you will be filing a return in Canada.
+Generally, you cannot deduct contributions that you made to a registered retirement savings plan (RRSP) in 2023 if it is the first year that you will be filing a return in Canada.

-You can view your RRSP deduction limit online on My Account for Individuals or on the MyCRA mobile app.
+You can view your RRSP deduction limit online using My Account for Individuals or on the MyCRA mobile app.

 For more information, see Guide T4040, RRSPs and Other Registered Plans for Retirement.